Outpatient rehab following THA: Often the optimal choice!

 Benefits of Outpatient Rehabilitation:

-Flexibility: Patients can often schedule their therapy times individually and thus better integrate them into their daily routine.
+Flexibility: Patients can often schedule their therapy times individually and thus better integrate them into their daily life.

-Proximity to Family: Returning to one's own apartment enables support from family and friends, which can positively influence the recovery process.
+Family proximity: Returning to one's own home enables support from family and friends, which can positively influence the recovery process.

-Cost Savings: In many cases, outpatient rehabilitation is more cost-effective than an inpatient stay.
+Cost savings: In many cases, outpatient rehab is less expensive than an inpatient stay.

 Disadvantages of outpatient rehabilitation:

-Logistical Effort: Daily trips to the rehabilitation center can be stressful for some patients.
+Logistical effort: Daily trips to the rehab center can be burdensome for some patients.

-Self-organization: Patients must organize their daily lives independently, which can be challenging, especially for older or single individuals.
+Self-organization: Patients must organize their daily life independently, which can be particularly challenging for older or single‑living individuals.

 Inpatient rehabilitation